nsidc/git-training/doc/tutorial/working-locally.md

 branches.

 Before starting this tutorial, you should have Git installed (TODO: Link) and a comfortable text editor configured (TODO: Link).
+You should be comfortable working with files and directories in your operating system of choice.

 This tutorial is intended to be followed step-by-step from beginning to end.
-If you're looking for help with specific tasks, check out the How-Tos instead.
+If you're looking for help with specific tasks, check out the How-Tos instead!

 ## Create a new Git repository